 - Explore Oslo by bike or foot.
 The urban bike project is pretty good, you download an app to your smartphone and check out and in bikes from many places.
 Best path: Along Akerselva.
 Grünerløkka (partially along the river) is the “bohemian” (well, gentrified) district, Frogner is more upscale, Grønland for immigrant food and culture, and Gamlebyen for history.

 - Eat at a restaurant.
 Food is somewhat expensive, drinks horribly expensive, but the quality is very high.
 My personal favorite is Kampen Bistro, a semi-hidden neighborhood restaurant/community house with a semi-fixed menu and the world’s best cheese platter.
 But you will find lots of good food and a constantly changing set of restaurants – Google for a list.
-(Alternatively: My friend Bill Schiano once spent most of a day walking from bakery to bakery all over town.)
+(Alternatively: My friend Bill Schiano once spent most of a day walking from bakery to bakery all over town, a very happy man.)